Are Carrots Healthy? The Health Benefits of Carrots Explained

 In summary: carrots are not going to make you have supervision and if you wear glasses or contacts, don’t expect to be discarding of them too soon.
 However, due to their beta-carotene content, they can help protect your eyes against certain progressive diseases known to cause eye damage and blindness, so they are helping your eyes, even if they aren’t strictly improving your vision.

 Carrots For Heart Disease Explained

 They might not be giving you X-ray vision, but carrots are great for your heart health.
 Carrots contain carotenoids (that should be easy to remember); antioxidants that fight against free radicals which can cause heart disease.
 It’s commonly known that high levels of LDL cholesterol help plaque buildup in the arteries, which in turn slows blood flow to the heart and can cause heart disease.

 The fiber in carrots helps to lower LDL cholesterol levels, resulting in better heart health.
 How do they achieve this?
 Bear with me here:

 In your body, there are molecules known as bile acids which help to form micelles – other molecules that incorporate cholesterol from your food into your body.
 Soluble fibre (which carrots are a great source of) combines in your body with bile acids, which effectively prevents them from helping form micelles.

 To break it down into simple language:

-More soluble fibre = bile acids can’t help form micelles
+- More soluble fiber = bile acids can’t help form micelles.

 In addition, the Vitamin A that your body gets from carrots boosts your immune system and fights against infections, diseases, and other complications like hypertrophy (when the walls in the heart’s chamber get thicker).